CribberSix/pygame-markdown/README.md

 ---

 ### Limitations
-Disregarding the following warnings leads to unpredictable outcomes.
+> Warning: Disregarding the following limitations leads to unpredictable outcomes.

 A further indented sublist within a list (2nd level items) is not possible at the moment.

 Codeblocks are not wrapped.
 This can lead to code being displayed to the right side of the text area if a code line is longer than the specified width of the textarea.

+Code blocks do not recognize language strings.
+Code highlighting is hence not implemented.

 Overloading the format of a word with bold and italic at the same time is not possible.